5long/sup-wiki/Contributing.md

 By default you're on the master branch.

-## Running from the "next" branch
+## Running from the "develop" branch

 To get the latest and greatest features, you need to switch to the next branch.
 The Git way to do this is like so:

-      git branch --track next origin/next
+      git branch --track develop origin/develop
-      git checkout next
+      git checkout develop

-The first command creates a local branch called next, which tracks the remote branch, origin/next.
+The first command creates a local branch called next, which tracks the remote branch, origin/develop.
 Tracking means that we can use commands like git pull to keep this branch up to date with the remote repository.